vincevince1006/personal-site/my_collections/_projects/nasa.md

 ---
 title: NASA ProSAMS
+number: 2
 position: Designer, Researcher
+role: UI/UX Designer
+client: NASA Ames Research Center
+users: Aerospace Companies, Laboratories, Federal Data Analysts
+team: Project Manager, two (2) Business Analysts, four (4) Developers, Junior UX Designer, Content Strategist, UX Researcher
 short_desc: SBIR-STTR funding application and management software for NASA's small business accelerator program.
 hero-img: nasa-hero.png
 year: 2022-2024
 postition: 'a'
 tags: [UI Design, Research, Web Application, Financial Data]
 layout: case-study
-callout: I was the lead UI designer on the initial phases of this re-launch of the NASA SBIR-STTR applicant funding portal.
-The project had us taking a product that had been with NASA for 35 years, giving it a complete UI overhaul, and designing the data management process for both the agency user and small business applicants.
+callout: I was the lead UI designer on the initial phases of this re-launch of the NASA SBIR-STTR applicant funding portal (ProSAMS).
+The project had my team taking a product that had been with NASA for 35 years, giving it a complete UI overhaul, and designing the data management process for both the agency user and small business applicants.
+context: Brought a legacy product for NASA into a more modern framework and design, laying the groundwork for a larger modernization effort alongside a cross-functional team.

 summary: |
-  ProSAMS is responsible for distributing around **$150 million in funds each year to over 300 different applicants**, the program advances America's space technology competitiveness on the global stage and helps small businesses in that sector gain access to capital.
+  ProSAMS is responsible for distributing around **$150 million each year to over 300 different applicants** and is the software that manages the proposal review process.
+The program ultimately aims to advance America's space technology competitiveness by giving small businesses access to funding.
 noted-successes: |
-  We launched the product within a major award cycle and it was noted that **less non-compliant proposals were being submitted by firms** than they had in the past, which saved NASA a lot of time and employee bandwidth during their proposal review process.
-Review cycle timeframes also improved compared to the former system, and there was a significant cost savings in moving the system to a more modern framework.
+  We launched this new product within a major award cycle and it was noted that **less non-compliant funding proposals were being submitted by firms** than in the past, which saved NASA both time and employee bandwidth during the proposal review process.
+Review cycle timeframes also improved compared to the former system, and there was **a significant cost savings** in moving the system to a more lean, modern framework.

 process:
     - phase: Discovery